Non-uniform Stability of Damped Contraction Semigroups: Non-uniform stability of damped partial differential equations

 \section{Non-uniform stability of damped partial differential equations}

 In this section we apply our general results to several concrete partial differential equations of different types.
 In particular, we consider damped wave equations on one- and two-dimensional spatial domains, a one-dimen\-sion\-al fractional Klein--Gordon equation, and a damped Euler--Bernoulli beam equation.
+We also refer to a recent article~\cite{SuTuc20} for an application of Theorem~\ref{thm:WPtoRG} in the study of a coupled PDE system describing the dynamics of linearised water waves.